eyra/feldspar/README.md

 Feldspar is open-source under the AGPL license and allows researchers to configure the frontend that guides participants through the data donation steps.

 _Note_: Feldspar is only a frontend.
 In order for it to be used in a live study, it needs to be hosted on a server and connected to a storage to retrieve the donated data.
+To run a local instance see [installation](https://github.com/eyra/feldspar/tree/master?tab=readme-ov-file#installation).
+To create a release for the Next platform or the self hosted version, see [release](https://github.com/eyra/feldspar/tree/master?tab=readme-ov-file#release)

 ## Installation

-In order to start a local instance of Port go through the following steps:
+In order to start a local instance of Feldspar go through the following steps:

 0. Pre-requisites